ncatlab/nlab-content/pages/8267.md

 +-- {: .num_remark #OmittingIntramuralMaps}
 ###### Remark

-Morever, it is useful to combine the intramural notation of remark \ref{ExtramuralMapsAsDiagonals} with the evident diagonal notation for the extramural maps, which allow extramural maps to "enter at the receptor" and "exit at the donor" of a given entry in the double complex.
+Morever, it is useful to combine the exramural notation of remark \ref{ExtramuralMapsAsDiagonals} with the evident diagonal notation for the intramural maps, lemma \ref{Intramural}, which allow extramural maps to "enter at the receptor" and "exit at the donor" of a given entry in the double complex.
 Together these two notations yield for every piece of a [[double complex]] of the form

 $$
   \array{